 We will seek to commercialize RiverPower initially, in Hungary, and then internationally in Europe, the US, Central and South America and China through large scale power plant(s) facilities construction, licensing and/or joint operation of plants.
-Towards that end, and during the next twelve (12) months, it is our plan to: (i) expand our Hungarian patent application to PCT status with respect to the RiverPower technology covering the following countries: all EU member states, US, Canada, Japan, China, India, Brazil, Egypt, Congo, Afghanistan, Tajikistan, Turkmenistan, Uzbekistan, Russia, Mongolia, Argentina, Chile, Peru, Ukraine, Belarus, Turkey, Iraq, Israel, Jordan, Niger, Nigeria, Mali, Venezuela; (ii) build two, one quarter scale laboratory prototypes for testing and evaluation purposes (construction of these testing prototypes has been completed as of September 7, 2007 and testing has commenced at Vituki - Water Resources Research Centre; (iii) initiate engineering of a new electrical generator that is to be used on final RiverPower machines (this engineering has been started with a one forth scale version of the final generator being built initially); (iv) build a full scale prototype of the technology for river testing; and (v) install first fully functional 50kWh RiverPower machine.
+Towards that end, and during the next twelve (12) months, it is our plan to: (i) file the national phase of our PCT application with respect to RiverPower and the many pole generator technology covering the following countries: all EU member states, US, Canada, Japan, China, India, Brazil, Egypt, Congo, Afghanistan, Tajikistan, Turkmenistan, Uzbekistan, Russia, Mongolia, Argentina, Chile, Peru, Ukraine, Belarus, Turkey, Iraq, Israel, Jordan, Niger, Nigeria, Mali, Venezuela; (ii) build a life sized prototype of the machine and river testet in Hungary following the successful completion of the second VITUKI testing program, expected in the second half of 2009.; (iii) build and field test a full sized version of the many pole generator to be used on RiverPower machines; (iv) and install the first pilot facility by the end of 2009 for final testing and power generation data in Hungary..